jaysaha01/reactjs-interview-questions/README.md

 19. ### What is React Fiber?

 Fiber is the new _reconciliation_ engine or reimplementation of core algorithm in React v16.
 The goal of React Fiber is to increase its suitability for areas like animation, layout, gestures, ability to pause, abort, or reuse work and assign priority to different types of updates; and new concurrency primitives.

+At the core lies React-Fiber - a powerhouse reimplementation of React's algorithm.
+The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
+Its headline feature is incremental rendering: the ability to split rendering work into chunks and spread it out over multiple frames.
+These days, we can use JavaScript and React alongside popular libraries like GSAP (GreenSock Animation Platform) and Three.js.
+These tools allow us to create animations and 3D designs using the capabilities of JavaScript and React.

+But how does it all work behind the scenes?
+When you create elements in React, you're actually creating virtual DOM objects.
+These virtual replicas are synced with the real DOM, a process known as "Reconciliation" or the React

     virtual dom ko update karna ka algoridom ka nam he Fiber.